henrik/sipper/README.md

     mix escript.build  # Builds a "sipper" binary ./sipper --user me@example.com --pw mypassword

+Files will end up in `./downloads`.
+If a file exists on disk, it won't be downloaded again.

 Be kind and only download for personal use.